 Oh and they love RAID 10

 Well Rubrik have introduced a feature called live SQL mount which does what it says on the tin.
 To be clear this is not the live mount of a VM containing a SQL DB but the live mount of an actual SQL DB to a VM.
-So long as the DB has been backed up with Rubrik it can be easily mounted by clicking live mount within the Rubrik interface.
+So long as the database has been backed up with Rubrik it can be easily mounted by clicking live mount within the Rubrik interface.
 Use cases would include testing of backups, test and dev or quick roll back to a production DB since the DB can be queried as normal

 Another one for the DBA’s, Oracle backup support has been added.
 This is enabled via Rubrik calling the native Oracle backup tool RMAN.
 This approach means that ASM and all topologies including RAC etc are supported.